Bayi District: Climate

 Bayi District has a mild subtropical highland climate (Köppen Cwb).
 "Under the influence of the monsoon from the Indian Ocean, the area has neither scorching summer nor freezing winter.
 With ample rainfall, the air is quite humid.
 The sunshine is long and the frost is short."

+Education

+Xizang Agricultural and Husbandry University, or Tibet College of Agriculture and Animal Husbandry, is a full-time undergraduate public provincial college in the People's Republic of China, located in Bayi District.